 Even before you start speaking to an external audience, you should know that good introductions are crucial to effective speeches and presentations because an audience assesses the caliber of a speaker right from the start.

-A rule of thumb suggests that an audience’s assessment of a speaker is largely formed in the first 30 seconds of a talk.
+A rule of thumb suggests that an audience’s assessment of the speaker is largely formed in the first 30 seconds of a talk.
 You can get those 30 seconds off to a good start by a good introduction.

 Create the right atmosphere for a speaker to be well received by the audience from the start through a good introduction.
 It is remarkable how many hosts ramble when they introduce a speaker – they give their life history.
 In fact, words of introduction are fumbled more than any other aspects of a speech because the host doesn’t know how to do it well.

 Maximum impact comes from a concise introduction, when the audience is told why the speaker was invited.
 This approach cuts out the fumbling background information that is given in many introductions.
-The safest approach for an introduction is to write a script, as below, to give or even to mail to the host organization beforehand.
+The safest approach for an introduction is to write a script, as below, to give or even to mail to the host organization beforehand

 Here is a proven TIS formula to use for one-minute introductions: